Russian interference in the 2016 United States elections: Initial FBI inquiries

 On October 31, 2016, before the election, The New York Times said the FBI had been examining possible connections between the Trump campaign and Russia, but did not find any clear links at that time.
 At the time, FBI officials thought Russia was motivated to undermine confidence in the U.S. political process rather than specifically support Trump.
 During a House Intelligence Committee hearing in early December, the CIA said it was certain of Russia's intent to help Trump.
 On December 16, 2016, CIA director John O. Brennan sent a message to his staff saying he had spoken with FBI director James Comey and Director of National Intelligence James Clapper, and that all agreed with the CIA's conclusion that Russia interfered in the presidential election with the motive of supporting Donald Trump's candidacy.

 On December 29, 2016, the FBI and the Department of Homeland Security (DHS) released an unclassified report that gave new technical details regarding methods used by Russian intelligence services for affecting the U.S. election, government, political organizations and private sector.

 The report included malware samples and other technical details as evidence that the Russian government had hacked the Democratic National Committee.
 Alongside the report, DHS published Internet Protocol addresses, malware, and files used by Russian hackers.
 An article in the Süddeutsche Zeitung discussed the difficulty of proof in matters of cybersecurity.
 One analyst told the Süddeutsche Zeitung that U.S. intelligence services could be keeping some information secret to protect their sources and analysis methods.
 Clapper later said the classified version contained "a lot of the substantiation that could not be put in the [public] report".

-On March 20, 2017, during public testimony to the House Intelligence Committee, FBI director James Comey confirmed the existence of an FBI investigation into Russian interference and Russian links to the Trump campaign, including the question of whether there had been any coordination between the campaign and the Russians.
-He said the investigation began in July 2016.
-Comey made the unusual decision to reveal the ongoing investigation to Congress, citing benefit to the public good.
 On October 7, 2016, Secretary Johnson and Director Clapper issued a joint statement that the intelligence community is confident the Russian Government directed the recent compromises of e-mails from U.S. persons and institutions, including from U.S. political organizations, and that the disclosures of hacked e-mails on sites like DCLeaks.com and WikiLeaks are consistent with the Russian-directed efforts.
 The statement also noted that the Russians have used similar tactics and techniques across Europe and Eurasia to influence public opinion there.
 On December 29, 2016, DHS and FBI released a Joint Analysis Report (JAR) which further expands on that statement by providing details of the tools and infrastructure used by Russian intelligence services to compromise and exploit networks and infrastructure associated with the recent U.S. election, as well as a range of U.S. government, political and private sector entities.